mgaitan/sqlalchemy-pretty-sql/README.rst

     pip install sqlalchemy-pretty-sql

-And then just import the package in your notebook session
+And then just import the package in your IPython/Jupyter session

 .. code-block:: python